 Data collection activities to be conducted at each site on each sample date are outlined in tabular format in the separate SOP.
 On each visit to each site for each stream, collection of field parameters (temperature, pH, specific conductance, and dissolved oxygen), discharge, turbidity and nuisance algae photo documentation will occur.
-Pebble counts will occur at each site on each stream once per year during low flow (August or September).
-Water samples will be collected for chemical analysis on Moore, O'Dell, South and North Meadow Creeks, and the West Fork of the Madison.
-Water samples will not be collected on Blaine Spring Creek.
-Blaine Spring was added to the sampling schedule following the agreement made with the DEQ to provide financial assistance for lab analysis costs.
-Due to lack of additional funds, grab samples will not be taken on Blaine Spring in 2012.
+Pebble counts will occur at each site on each stream once per year during low flow (August).
+Water samples will be collected for chemical analysis on Moore, O'Dell, South and North Meadow Creeks, Blaine Spring Creek, and the West Fork of the Madison.

-Lab analysis in 2012 will target a suite of metals analytes (arsenic, cadmium, copper, chromium, iron, lead, selenium, silver, zinc, hardness, and dissolved aluminum), a suite of nutrient analytes (total persulfate nitrogen, total phosphorus, and nitrate plus nitrite), and total suspended solids (TSS).
-Quality assurance and quality control measures (blank and duplicate samples) will be collected during the July and September sampling events (not the August event).
-Samples will be collected at all sites along all streams at each site visit; the exception being Blaine Spring Creek.
+Lab analysis in 2013 will target a suite of nutrients and arsenic.
+Nutrient analytes include total persulfate nitrogen, total phosphorus, and nitrate plus nitrite.
+Quality assurance and quality control measures (blank and duplicate samples) will be collected during the July sampling events.
+Samples will be collected at all sites along all streams at each site visit.
 A detailed outline of the parameters which are slated to be analyzed at each site is presented in Table 1.